wftutorials/laravel-tutorial2/Tutorial.md

 </html>
 ```

-Of special mention is this link
+Of special mention is the `asset` function

 ```html
 <link href="{{ asset('primary.css') }}" rel="stylesheet" />
 ```

-This is how you add an external sytyle cheat.
+This is how you add an external stylesheet.
 You can create a css folder if you want.
-Only the path will chnage
+Only the path will change
+as shown below.

 ```html
 <link href="{{ asset('css/primary.css') }}" rel="stylesheet" />